Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Evaluation

 \subsubsection{Unseen architectures}

-In addition to linear and branched one-dimensional architectures with junctions, we evaluated the generalization capabilities of the fine-tuned LLMs on the unseen architectures shown in \autoref{fig:evaluation-traps}.

-The layouts in \autoref{fig:circle-trap} and \autoref{fig:multi-linear-trap} feature three-way junctions, similar to the branched architectures used during training.
-For all those architectures, none of the models generated a valid shuttling schedule for any of the evaluated circuits.
-While on the first architecture, all models failed immediately during schedule generation, on the second one, the models were able to execute up to four gates before failing.

-In contrast, one model successfully generated a valid schedule for the four-way junction architecture shown in \autoref{fig:four-way-junction-trap} for the circuit \emph{4mod5-bdd\_287}.
-LLaMA at $T=0.7$ produced a valid schedule with 569 shuttling operations but required 55 retries, increasing the total token count by a factor of 6.0 relative to the final schedule.
-At $T=1.0$, the model executed 74 of the 106 gates before failing.
-All other models failed to generate valid schedules on this architecture.
-Nevertheless, partial progress was observed: Qwen-14B executed up to 52 gates, Qwen-4B up to 33 gates, and Gemma at $T=1.0$ 16 gates, while Gemma at $T=0.7$ and DeepSeek failed at an early stage.
+A central observation is that generalization to a topology that was not part of the training data is in fact possible: on the four-way junction architecture of \autoref{fig:four-way-junction-trap}, LLaMA at $T=1.0$ generates a complete and valid schedule for the circuit \emph{4mod5-bdd\_287}, with 569 shuttling operations.
+This run took 36 retries, increasing the total token count by a factor of 3.4 relative to the final schedule.
+At $T=0.7$, the same model executes 12 of the 106 gates before the generation process becomes invalid.
+The other models do not yet reach the end of the schedule on this architecture, but they progress noticeably through it: Qwen-14B executes up to 52 gates, Qwen-4B up to 33 gates, and Gemma at $T=1.0$ 16 gates, while Gemma at $T=0.7$ and DeepSeek progress only through an early stage.

-Consistent with the results before, performance on the four-way junction architecture degraded as the number of qubits increased.
-For the circuit \emph{mini\_alu\_305}, no model generated a valid schedule.
-LLaMA executed up to 48 gates before failing, whereas both Qwen models and Gemma executed approximately 15 gates.
-DeepSeek performed worst, failing to execute even a single gate.
-Excluding DeepSeek, these results indicate that limited progress remains possible for 10-qubit circuits, although complete schedules cannot be reliably generated.

-For the circuit \emph{cnt3-5\_179}, no model produced a valid schedule, and the number of executed gates before failure further decreased compared to \emph{mini\_alu\_305}.
-LLaMA executed 16 gates at $T=1.0$ and 12 gates at $T=0.7$ before failing, while all other models failed after executing between four and nine gates.
-These results further highlight that shuttling schedule generation becomes increasingly challenging as the number of qubits grows.

-Overall, our results show that fine-tuned LLMs can generate valid shuttling schedules and can, in some cases, outperform standard heuristics.
-However, producing complete schedules becomes increasingly challenging with the width and depth of the algorithm.
-Models may enter invalid states, requiring retries that substantially inflate token counts without contributing to the final output.
-Generalization to previously unseen architectures remains limited.
-Across all experiments, LLaMA demonstrated the most stable performance, whereas Qwen, DeepSeek, and Gemma failed more frequent and at earlier stages as circuit size increased.
-When comparing the both Qwen models, it can be noticed that the smaller model with 4 billion parameters produced better results than the the larger model with 14 billion parameters.
-This indicates, together with LLaMA which is with 3 billion parameters the smallest model we tested, that smaller models can be better adapted to shuttling schedule generation than larger ones.